 If you are already a chef, and you have your own money, you can skip the instructions.
 You can vary the ingredients, change the formula, or add an extra pinch of salt, and your pasta salad will still be great.
 If it’s your first time, don’t try to get creative on the “how to” side just yet.

 If you are already a celebrity chef like Emeril, meaning you have a record of success using your creativity despite the odds, you don’t even need your own money, and you only need to scratch your business plan on the back of a napkin to get funded.

-For the rest of us, the business plan must be the complete recipe, combining ingredients with process.
+For the rest of us, the business plan must be the complete recipe, combining ingredients with a process.
 If you don’t have one, your chances of success are low, even if you are an experienced chef.
 Now you know why professionals and experienced investors are quick to toss an incomplete plan.

-Follow the “how to” instructions above for combining the ingredients, combined with you own “special sauce” (competitive edge), and I’m sure you will deliver a tasty dish, on time and with a profit.
+Follow the “how to” instructions above for combining the ingredients, combined with your own “special sauce” (competitive edge), and I’m sure you will deliver a tasty dish, on time and with a profit.
 You can look forward to being a celebrity chef later.
 For now, get cooking!

 Related Services: Business Plan Preparation.